robot297/JAG_7_2019/grades/Lab 6 Questions.md

  You should probably write some extra helper methods for the sub-tasks of this problem.

  **Optional** You can write your own unit tests for your Drink class methods.
+For example, a Drink object may have a method to calculate the profit from the expense, revenue and cost.
+You can write a test for this method.

  Test and comment your code.